Discounted shots and cocktails right before hump day

 COST: Tickets for individual events cost R70p/p unless otherwise indicated, and are available via Webtickets.co.za.
 A limited number of R20p/p student tickets are available.

-Head down to Nuy Valley, just an hour and a half from Cape Town, for the annual wine and olive fiesta on Saturday, 21 May 2016.
-The Nuy Valley Feast is hosted by four farms – Leipzig Country House, Nuy Winery, Conradie Family Vineyards and Willow Creek Olive Estate – each with an array of activities for both young and old to enjoy, including a mountain bike challenge to kick things off.
+Head down to Nuy Valley, just an hour and a half from Cape Town, for the annual wine and olive fiesta on Saturday, 20 May 2017.
+The Nuy Valley Feast is hosted by four farms – Leipzig Country House, Nuy Winery, Conradie Family Vineyards and Willow Creek Olive Estate – each with an array of activities for both young and old to enjoy.
 The indulgence-fest features good country food paired with local award-winning wines, olive tasting and plenty of awesome entertainment for the kids.
-This year there’s also a Greek-themed evening, live music, and a German-themed food and beer extravaganza.

-COST: Tickets for the Nuy Valley Feast cost R70p/p, and kids under 18 enter for free.
+COST: Tickets for the Nuy Valley Feast cost R80p/p, children tickets (for those aged 12-17) will cost R40p/p and kids under 12 enter for free.
 Tickets include a wine glass and access to all four venues and can be purchased at the participating estates on the day.

-COST: Tickets for the food and wine extravaganza are available via Webtickets.com and cost R180p/p; the ticket price includes and wine tastings.
+COST: Tickets for the food and wine extravaganza are available via Webtickets.com and cost R220p/p; the ticket price includes and wine tastings.